-Phillips v Francis – Is an end to the Crystal Ball Gazing in sight?
+Philips v Francis – Is an end to the crystal ball gazing in sight?

 Following the Supreme Court’s decision in Daejan v Benson, the chances of a landlord being reimbursed the costs he incurred in carrying out major works to a residential block via the service charge are vastly improved.
 However, ensuring full compliance with the consultation requirements is still a hazardous business.
 If the landlord fails to jump through each of the hoops set down by the Service Charges (Consultation Requirements)(England) Regulations 2003, he will only be able to recover £250 per tenant.
 Unless a dispensation is granted under s.
 20ZA of the Landlord and Tenant Act 1985, the landlord can be left with a large shortfall on his expenditure.
 One decision which has caused particular difficulties for practitioners is Phillips v Francis EWHC 3650 (Ch).
 Permission to appeal that decision has now been granted to the Court of Appeal.

 Phillips v Francis concerned the thorny problem of whether items of expenditure constitute a single set of “qualifying works” for the purposes of s.
 20 or whether there are several lots of “qualifying works”.
 The issue is of practical significance because, if the landlord fails to consult on “qualifying works”, he will be limited to recovering £250 per tenant for those works.
 If there is more than one “set” of qualifying works more than one lot of £250 will be recoverable.